johannesmik/neurons/docs/intro/srm_network.rst

 .. code-block:: python

     for time in range(10):
-        total_potential = model.simulate(spiketrain, weights, time)
+        total_potential = model.check_spikes(spiketrain, weights, time)

-Simulate(spiketrain, weights, time) calculates the membrane potential at a time t.
+check_spikes(spiketrain, weights, time) calculates the membrane potential at a time t.
 It checks if any spikes occurred, and accordingly changes the spiketrain array in-place.

 In the for-loop we calculate the membrane potential (and if exceeding the threshold generating new spikes) for every time from 0ms -- 9ms.